GabbyGuinard/College-GPA-and-Student-Demographics/README.md

 - Race seems to be the most influential predictor of GPA out of all other demographic subgroups
 - Black students are the most impacted by their race in terms of GPA
 - Other important factors include Age, Sex, First-Gen Status (first-gen = first in family to attend college), and whether the student is a transfer or first-time-freshman.
-- While there seems to be some significant trends amongs certain demographic information and GPA, a student's demographic profile seems to only account for 6% of all factors effecting GPA.
+- While there seems to be some significant trends among certain demographic information and GPA, a student's demographic profile seems to only account for 6% of all factors effecting GPA.

   [![dashboard image][dashboard_image]][dashboard_link]